gentoolink/gentoolinkcom/content/pages/about.md

 # Services I provide:

-*Secure static websites
+-Secure static websites

-*Nextcloud Installation and support
+-Nextcloud Installation and support

-*Custom Web Applications (website with logins and databases are considered applications.)
+-Custom Web Applications (website with logins and databases are considered applications.)

 ## Let me know what you need!